arif-ansari-03/Simple-Predictors/README.md

-Using machine learning models to predict various types of data (linear, polynomial, exponential, etc)
+Using machine learning models in pytorch to predict various types of data (linear, polynomial, exponential, etc)